tom-seddon/acorn_mos_disassembly/README.md

 https://tobylobster.github.io/mos/ has provided most comments and symbol names for the bits that haven't changed (or haven't changed much) since OS 1.20.

-**This project is a work in progress.** A lot of it isn't actually commented, and many of the label names fail to meet even the low bar of "not actively misleading".
-But I think I've found all (or near enough) the bits that are code, and likewise the bits that are data, and many of the data-dependent constants.

 # project goals